F-Adams/FindGit/README.md

 ## Instructions for Use
 If you wish to try out this project for yourself:
 - Clone the repository to a folder of your choice
-- Navigate to the folder which conatins INDEX.HTML
+- Navigate to the folder which contains INDEX.HTML
 - Open the INDEX.HTML file in your browser (Right-click, then Open on Windows)

 You can also open the project files in VSCode and run them using the Live Server extension.